TEC-VIT-Raunak/business-ideas-api/README.md

-# business-ideas-api
+# business-ideas-api.
-This is the API for Business Ideas
+This is the API for Business Ideas.